syl20bnr/spacemacs-elpa-mirror/melpa/org-super-agenda-readme.txt

 agenda views, like `org-tags-view', `org-todo-list', `org-search-view', etc.

+Here's an example which you can test by evaluating the `let' form:

 (let ((org-super-agenda-groups
        '(;; Each group has an implicit boolean OR operator between its selectors.
          (:name "Today" ; Optionally specify section name